 - arrivederci– goodbye

-Have you ordered coffee in Italy?
+Have you ordered coffee in Italy before?
 Share your experiences below.